OddOneOut/bwp-external-links/readme.txt

 **Demo**

 If you want to see this plugin in action, you can either visit [Better WordPress](http://betterwp.net) or [a user's website](http://wordpress.grc.nasa.gov) (NASA Glenn Research Center's Website).

+**Tutorials**

+Check out this [redirect external links tutorial](http://betterwp.net/wordpress-tips/redirect-external-links/) for some tips on how to set up a redirection/disclaimer page using BWP External Links.

 **Some Features**